johannesholmberg/holmberg.io/src/posts/notebook/2015-10-23-german-log-day-23/index.md

 ---
 layout: post
+date: "2015-10-23"
 title: "German Log: Day 23"
-date: "2015-10-23"
-has_intro: true
-redirect_from:
-  - /writing/german-log-day-23/
-  - /notebook/german-log-day-23/
 ---

 I’m actually starting to think in German.
 That’s a great step.
 After doing an intensive period of grammar training and listening to podcasts, I’ve allowed myself a bit more slack.